adobe/spectrum-css/README.md

 This will spin up the local development environment ([Storybook](https://storybook.js.org/docs/web-components/get-started/introduction)).
 Editing any of the `.css` or the `.stories.js` files in `components/*` will live reload in your browser.

 This project is leveraging caching from [Nx](https://nx.dev/) to speed up the build process.
-If you are seeing unexpected results, you can clear the cache by running `yarn cache:clean`.
+If you are seeing unexpected results, you can clear the cache by running `yarn nx reset`.

 ### Tasks